Johhed15/Project-classification-with-ensamble-of-CNN/README.md

 ## It was developed as a final project for a deep learning course at Umeå University.
 Please note that while the code and results pertain to the final project, the comments and text were originally created for another dataset.

-The code is written in pythonon on kaggle!
+The code is written in python on kaggle!

 Comments are made in swedish as i did this in my bachelor.